VikkiKobal/weather-forecast-pipeline/README.md

 ## My Approach

 ### 1. Data Selection (2010 - 2025)
-- **Modern Trends**: I selected data starting from 2010 to focus on recent climate patterns.
+- I selected data starting from 2010 to focus on recent climate patterns.
 This avoids using older data that may not represent current temperature norms.

 ### 2. Model Selection (Ensemble)
 I used an ensemble of two models to improve prediction stability: